-Why cannot I connect to the secured wireless network?
+Why cannot I connect to the secured wireless network of the router?

 A Service Set Identifier (SSID) is the network name being broadcasted by your TP-Link wireless router.
 This is where your computer or wireless device connects to become part of your wireless network.
 The SSID can be customized not only to make it easy for you to identify the name of your network but for security reasons as well.
 It is also can be known as Wireless Network Name.